 Budget Notes (1 page)

-Include a separate document that lists the budget by line item, followed by a description of each line item explaining how the funding will be spent.
+Include a description of each line item explaining how the funding will be spent.

 Attach curriculum vitae or resume that describes scholarly work related to the proposed project and publication/presentation history of the applicant.
 This document will inform the review committee of the scholar or professional applicant’s potential for dissemination of findings.

 ► Application materials must be electronically submitted on or before Jan.
-15, 2018 using the Proposal Submission Form.
+15, 2024.

-► Applicants will be notified of the selection committee's decisions on March 15, 2018.
+► Scholars will be notified of the selection committee's decisions on March 22, 2024.

-► Contracts for successful grants should be finalized by June 1, 2018.
+► Contracts for successful grants will be finalized by July 1, 2024.